 Group Living Text Amendment -

-Review proposed text amendments to the Denver Zoning Code that would update residential use regulations to increase housing opportunities and flexibility for many residents.
+Ask questions or submit comments directly to city staff on proposed text amendments to the Denver Zoning Code that would update residential use regulations to increase housing opportunities and flexibility for many residents.

 Participating is the best way to ensure you have a say in what happens in your neighborhood and your city.